-The bill is still pending, but has some potential to be in effect as early as spring 2023.
+The bill is still pending, but has some potential to be in effect as early as autumn 2023.
 With this in mind, tech companies should soon begin investigating and implementing efficient and effective means of self-regulation for their platforms.
 Platforms should act now and get prepared to avoid risking the company’s image and revenue losses.
 Under the OSB, users will be able to report a company for non-compliance if harmful content is on their platform.
 With the risk of being fined or blocked entirely, the company must be quick to take down harmful content.

 Primary objectives and focuses

-Platforms will also be required to report child sexual abuse material (CSAM) to the National Crime Agency (NCA), which will aid law enforcement in their initiatives to locate perpetrators and rescue victims.
+Platforms will be required to report child sexual abuse material (CSAM) to the National Crime Agency (NCA), which will aid law enforcement in their initiatives to locate perpetrators and rescue victims.

 Protecting users’ rights while avoiding violence and racism